risi-kondor/Snob2/python/doc/source/intro.rst

 `Mozilla public license v.2.0 <https://www.mozilla.org/en-US/MPL/2.0/>`_.

 This document provides documentation for Snob2's Python interface.
 Not all features in the C++ library are available through this interface.
-The documentation of the C++ API can be found in pfd format in the package's ``doc`` directory.
+The documentation of the C++ API can be found in pdf format in the package's ``doc`` directory.